fac-17/cgko-week-4/README.md

 - [x] Agree on file structure for server side code

 #### Day 2
-- [ ] Decide on new task list + distribute to pairs
+- [x] Decide on new task list + distribute to pairs
-- [ ] Access object from server side and populate dom dropdown
+- [x] Access object from server side and populate dom dropdown
-    - [ ] Event listener on key_press and re query the object
+    - [x] Event listener on key_press and re query the object
-    - [ ] Use query string to to concatante to longer query string and parse in order to return updated object data
+    - [ ] Use query string to to concatante to longer query string and parse in order to return updated object data (irrelevant as inconsistent with app architecture)
-- [ ] Create pure functions + tests
+- [ ] Create pure functions + tests (irrelevant as inconsistent with app architecture)
-- [ ] Create dom functions
+- [x] Create dom functions
-- [ ] CSS Styling
+- [x] CSS Styling
 - [ ] Put in favicon
-- [ ] Ensure file structure is good and maintainable (continues to work)
+- [x] Ensure file structure is good and maintainable (continues to work)
 - [x] Keep an eye on Heroku deployment
 - [x] Keep Readme updated